History of Phoenix, Arizona: The founding of Phoenix

 The Board of Supervisors in Yavapai County, which at the time encompassed Phoenix, officially recognized the new town on May 4, 1868, and formed an election precinct.
 The first post office was established on June 15, 1868, located in Swilling's homestead, with Swilling serving as the postmaster.
 With the number of residents growing (the 1870 U.S. census reported a total Salt River Valley population of 240), a town site needed to be selected.
 On October 20, 1870, the residents held a meeting to decide where to locate it.
 The decision was hotly contested between two sites: the original settlement around Swilling's farm, and a site about a mile to the west, which was supported by the newly founded "Salt River Valley Town Association" (SRVTA).
 Due to economic considerations benefitting the members of SRVTA, the more westerly townsite was selected, and a 320 acre plot of land was purchased in what is now the downtown business section.

 On February 14, 1871, following a vote by the territorial legislature, Governor Anson P.K.
 Safford issued a proclamation creating Maricopa County by dividing Yavapai County.
 In that same proclamation, he named Phoenix the county seat, but that nomination was subject to the approval of the voters.
 An election was held in May, 1871, at which Phoenix' selection as the county seat was ratified.
-Quite a few members of SRVTA were also elected to county positions: among them were John Alsap (Probate Judge), William Hancock (Surveyor) and Tom Barnum was elected the first sheriff.
+Quite a few members of SRVTA were also elected to county positions.
+John Alsap (Probate Judge), William Hancock (Surveyor) and Tom Barnum were elected the first sheriff.
 Barnum ran unopposed as the other two candidates had a shootout that left one dead and the other withdrawing from the race.
 The town's first government consisted of three commissioners.

 Several lots of land were sold in 1870 at an average price of $48.
 The first church opened in 1871, as did the first store.
 The first public school class was held on September 5, 1872, in the courtroom of the county building.
 By October 1873, a small school was completed on Center Street (now Central Avenue).
 The total value of the Phoenix Townsite was $550, with downtown lots selling for between $7 and $11 each.

 By 1875, the town had a telegraph office, sixteen saloons, and four dance halls, but the townsite-commissioner form of government was no longer working well.
 At a mass meeting on Oct.
 20, 1875, an election was held to select three village trustees and other officials.
 Those first three trustees were John Smith (chairman), Charles W. Stearns (treasurer), and Capt.
 Hancock (secretary).
 1878 saw the opening of the first bank, a branch of the Bank of Arizona, and by 1880, Phoenix's population stood at 2,453.
 Later in 1880 the first legal hanging in Maricopa County was held, performed in town.